+DIFFERENTIATORS

-DIFFERENTIATORS How will we stimulate the
+How will we stimulate the marketplace?

-- How will we stimulate the marketplace? - Transparency and engagement with industry in the development and finalisation of the behind-the-meter technical architecture and standards - Use of standard technological requirements, based on international and domestic developments and trials to date
+- Transparency and engagement with industry in the development and finalisation of the behind-the-meter technical architecture and standards - Use of standard technological requirements, based on international and domestic developments and trials to date

+ECONOMIC LOGIC

-EC ON OMIC LOGIC How will this provide con value?
+How will this provide consumer value?

-- Exploring the most cost-effective in-home gateway and behind-the-meter infrastructure solution that mitigates potential delays in installing and - Driving cost reduction by signalling & adoption of consistent standard requirements
+- Exploring the most cost-effective in-home gateway and behind-the-meter infrastructure solution that mitigates potential delays in installing and commissioning - Driving cost reduction by signalling & adoption of consistent standard requirements